 - The Bigger Picture Survey for young people - you said, we did

 - How to have your say and get involved

 The Bigger Picture Survey - you said, we did

 Young people remain a group that we consistently fail to hear from whenever we engage with our residents.

 Over the last two years we have been doing a lot of work to try and change that.
-In 2018 we consulted over 1200 young people through our Bigger Picture Survey, the results of which can be viewed here.
+View the results from our Bigger Picture Survey, in which we consulted over 1200 young people during 2018.

-We are now working with our partners to develop actions that target some of the key issues young people have raised with us, like:
+We are now working with our partners to develop actions that target some of the key issues young people have raised with us, some of which are below.

 57% of young people surveyed told us that their life could be improved if they had more things to do.
 We are working with our partners to find out about the activities available to young people across the district.
 We have started work on this and you can view the latest version of the guide below.
 This will be published in leaflet format in September 2019.